dotnet/AspNetCore.Docs/aspnetcore/performance/performance-best-practices.md

 You want all of your code to be fast, but some frequently called code paths are the most critical to optimize:

 * Middleware components in the app's request processing pipeline, especially middleware run early in the pipeline.
 These components have a large impact on performance.
 * Code that is executed for every request or multiple times per request.
-For example,custom logging, authorization handlers, or initialization of transient services.
+For example, custom logging, authorization handlers, or initialization of transient services.

 * **Do not** use custom middleware components with long-running tasks.
 * **Do** use performance profiling tools (like [Visual Studio Diagnostic Tools](https://docs.microsoft.com/visualstudio/profiling/profiling-feature-tour) or [PerfView](https://github.com/Microsoft/perfview)) to identify [hot code paths](hot) specific to your app.